 The bill amends Section 301 of the Michigan Penal Code, which addresses the acceptance of money or valuable items contingent on the outcome of races, contests, or uncertain events.
-The new language specifies that individuals who take or accept such payments, whether on their own behalf or as agents or employees, are guilty of a misdemeanor punishable by imprisonment for up to one year or a fine of up to $5,000.
-The bill also clarifies that this section does not apply to certain transactions that meet specific criteria, such as being incidental to a bona fide social relationship and having a maximum wager limit of $25 per individual.
+The new language specifies that individuals who take or accept such items, whether on their own behalf or as agents or employees, are guilty of a misdemeanor punishable by imprisonment for up to one year or a fine of up to $5,000.
+The bill also clarifies that this section does not apply to certain transactions that meet specific criteria, such as being incidental to a social relationship, having a limited number of participants, and ensuring that the entire amount wagered is awarded as prizes.

 Statutes affected: